 - 1. Go to Purge Options. - 2.
 In Start Date, select the beginning of the purge range. - 3.
 In End Date, select the end of the purge range. - 4.
 To purge activity logs, select Activity. - 5.
 To purge acknowledged message logs, select Acknowledged Messages. - 6.
 To purge events (Advanced Reporting add-on module), select Events. - 7.
 Select Purge. - 8.
-A dialog displays to confirm your decision.
+A dialog pops up to confirm your decision.
 To purge the database, select Yes.
-When the purge operation is complete, select OK.
+When the purge operation has completed, select OK.
 Repeat this step for each selected purge option.

-Repair a Database
+3.3.2 Repair a Database

-Databases may be damaged if your computer experiences a power outage or a hardware or software problem that causes Remote Link to stop unexpectedly.
-The Repair feature attempts to repair corrupted account information, activity, panel programming, and configuration files in your Remote Link database.
+Databases may be damaged if your computer experiences a power outage or a hardware or software problem that causes System Link to stop unexpectedly.
+The Repair feature attempts to repair corrupted account information, activity, panel programming, and configuration files in your System Link database.

-• Note: When using Remote Link with Microsoft SQL Server, ensure all backup and repair operations are performed by the database administrator, using SQL Server management tools.
-Remote Link does not perform these operations.
+Note: When using System Link with Microsoft SQL Server, all backup and repair operations must be performed by the database administrator, using SQL Server management tools.
+System Link does not perform these operations.